Guide To Sikh Weddings

 Vatna

-Nanki Shak
+Nanki Shak:

 “Nanki Shak” is a Punjabi and Sikh wedding custom after the bride prepares for the wedding ceremony.
 In this ritual, the bride’s maternal uncle (mama) or a respected elder from the family ties a necklace, known as the “Nanki,” around the bride’s neck.
 The Nanki is usually made of gold or precious stones, symbolizing love and protection.
 This ritual represents the bond between the bride and her maternal family and serves as a reminder of their love and support throughout her life.